aaronbloomfield/ics/hws/hw-buffer.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here. <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Fri, 4/21: clarified that the name in buffer.py has to match the name output by their program
-- Wed, 4/19 @ 5pm: updated grade.c and various instructions throughout (just clarifications to the instructions)

 ### Platform

 We will be using the Virginia Cyber Range at [https://www.virginiacyberrange.org/](https://www.virginiacyberrange.org/).
-This site basically allows you to run a remote virtual environment; we are using Ubunmtu 22.04.
+This site allows you to run a remote virtual environment; we are using Ubunmtu 22.04.

 Go to [https://www.virginiacyberrange.org/](https://www.virginiacyberrange.org/).
 You should have already signed up for the last assignment; if not, see that one for how to do so.